 - At homes of friends and family

-If you are wondering if you have a case, our attorneys can make that determination for you.
+If you are wondering if you have a case, our sexual abuse lawyers in Austin can make that determination for you.
 Although where the abuse took place is relevant to a civil lawsuit, don’t hesitate to call us based on where it took place.
 We can review all the circumstances of the abuse and let you know what your options are for pursuing justice and compensation.

 What Happens if Sexual Abuse Happens in My Workplace?

-You may be able to sue your employer or a third party if their negligence or misconduct led to the sexual abuse that took place.
-Our experienced attorneys have thorough and complete knowledge of the relevant Texas and federal employment laws that may bolster your case, and we do not back down to even the most powerful employers.
+If you’ve been the victim of sexual abuse in the workplace, you may be able to sue your employer or a third party if their negligence or misconduct led to the sexual abuse that took place.
+Our experienced workplace injury attorneys in Austin have thorough and complete knowledge of the relevant Texas and federal employment laws that may bolster your case, and we do not back down to even the most powerful employers.

 The Statute of Limitations in Texas for Sexual Abuse Cases

-It depends on the exact case.
-Sexual abuse can be a large umbrella category and it’s important to consult with our attorneys about your claim.
+The statute of limitations in Texas depends on the exact case.
+Sexual abuse can be a large umbrella category and it’s important to consult with our Austin sexual abuse lawyers about your claim.
 Adults who were abused as children are often able to make a claim even decades later.

 What Kind of Evidence is Vital for a Case?

 Evidence will be highly dependent on the circumstances, including whether the abuse took place recently or in the distant past.
-Our attorneys will work tirelessly to demonstrate that the abuse took place and to show how it has affected the victim’s life.
+Our Austin sexual abuse attorneys will work tirelessly to demonstrate that the abuse took place and to show how it has affected the victim’s life.
 Examples of sex abuse evidence include:

 - Physical evidence